 Origin of Oriental Medicine

-Much of what we know about traditional Chinese medicine derives from a book called Huang Di Neijing, ‘The Yellow Emperor’s Classic of Medicine’, a massive encyclopedia written over 2000 years ago which included already a detailed section on anatomy and pathology.
+Much of what we know about traditional Chinese medicine derives from a book called Huang Di Neijing, ‘The Yellow Emperor’s Classic of Medicine’, a massive encyclopaedia written over 2,000 years ago which included already a detailed section on anatomy and pathology.

 In this book, the ancient Chinese physicians described how diseases developed and how to treat them with the above-mentioned different practices of acupuncture, herbal medicine, massage, diet and lifestyle.
 It forms the beginning of preventative and lifestyle medicine, already established over 2,000 years ago, a remarkable achievement, as we only catch on now in the Western world.

 Other Asian countries including Japan and Korea were heavily influenced by Traditional Chinese medicine, but each has developed distinctive features of their own.